astropy/astropy/docs/coordinates/matching.rst

     >>> catalog = coord.ICRSCoordinates(ra2, dec2, unit=(u.degree, u.degree))
     >>> idx, d2d, d3d = c1.match_to_catalog_3d(catalog)

-Now `idx` are indicies into `catalog` that are the closest objects to each of the coordinates in `c`, `d2d` are the on-sky distances from between them, and `d3d` are the 3-dimensional distances.
+Now `idx` are indices into `catalog` that are the closest objects to each of the coordinates in `c`, `d2d` are the on-sky distances from between them, and `d3d` are the 3-dimensional distances.